cdhassell/freeseat4wp/README.md

 <h3>TODO</h3>

-<ul><li>Plugins not yet converted: seasontickets, remail, post_pay, klikandpay, and htmltickets.
+<ul><li>Plugins not yet converted: klikandpay and seasontickets.
 Currently the only payment plugin is paypal.
+There are no plans to convert seasontickets at the moment.
+Htmltickets is unnecesary and will be dropped.

 <li>The setup.sql files in groupdiscount, civicrm, bookingnotes, and castpw are not handled yet.
 For the moment, the default install includes all of the extra fields required by those plugins.